My poor editing software really does not like this title.

-Tonally the movie does not go where you expect it to go.
+Tonally, the movie does not go where you expect it to go.
 It is quite refreshing in that way.
 The Brothers Sisters is not a comedy, despite some sharp one-liners here and there.
-The brothers’ relationships, despite some carping about the characters below, really holds the movie together and elevates it over some of its contemporaries.
+The brothers’ relationships, despite some carping about the characters below, really hold the movie together and elevate it over some of its contemporaries.

 The Brothers Sisters is also a very handsome production with an excellent cast and incredible set design.
 I was almost under the impression that they had wandered into multiple sets of much more expensive movies.
 They recreate at least three frontier towns in The Sisters Brothers, including an excellent and expansive San Francisco.
 You could have filmed a movie version of Red Dead Redemption 2 concurrently, and only the only thing that would have been missing is the alligator swamp.

 The Bad: Joaquin Phoenix is the hot-headed, impulsive brother that continually gets into fights and gets drunk to the point of passing out.
-John C Reily is the brother who wants to settle down and quit the life.
-As a whole their performances are excellent but through script contrivances, each of them to have their moments.
+John C Reilly is the brother who wants to settle down and quit the life.
+As a whole, their performances are excellent but through script contrivances, each of them to have their moments.
 Reily gets it the worst by far.

 Here is the scene that still sticks in my craw.
 Now keep in mind this entire set piece is an one-off.
 Nothing that happens here has anything to do with the plot, doesn’t reveal anything about the characters that had not yet been revealed, and doesn’t provide any entertainment on its own.

 The Brothers are in a saloon with prostitutes.
-Drunk wild brother Joaquin Phoenix has two hotties one on each arm and is getting blotto while quiet brother with a girl back home John C. Reilly drinks at the bar away from the ladies of the evening.
+Drunk wild brother Joaquin Phoenix has two hotties, one on each arm and is getting blotto while quiet brother with a girl back home, John C. Reilly, drinks at the bar away from the ladies of the evening.
 But a girl catches Reilly’s eye.
 She is uglier than the other prostitutes, a little chubby, and she seems shy hiding in the corner.
-He takes her upstairs, and they have a very awkward conversation which ends in the prostitute leaving in tears because Reilly is too gentle and kind to earn money from in exchange for sex.
+He takes her upstairs, and they have a very awkward conversation which ends in the prostitute leaving in tears because Reilly is too gentle and kind to have sex for money with.